agilasadi/wire/README.md

 If you run `php artisan identifier:cache` with no Identifier name, than it will cache all of the identifiers.

 You can remove identifier list with `php artisan cache:clear` command of laravel.

+Refer to https://github.com/rapkit/wire/wiki/Fields for more information about fields